 Become a Midwife or Doula

-You have a passion for reproductive rights and health issues, and you’re ready to move beyond contemplation into hands-on action.
+You have a passion for reproductive rights and health issues, and you’re ready to move into hands-on action.
 Becoming a doula or midwife is a powerful way to translate your values into work that brings long-lasting benefits to new parents and growing families.
 The ripple effect of a healthy, positive birth-day lasts a lifetime, and yours can be the hands and heart that make all the difference.

 Welcome to the Work!